 Fickell seems to be asking himself the same question.
 After the loss to the Crimson Tide, he told reporters that the Badgers are looking for something to hang their hats on.
 A quick glance at the roster suggests that all the young talent the coaching staff has assembled would be a good place to start, although not many of the first- or second-year players Fickell recruited have actually broken through and secured a contributing role.
 Maybe that changes depending on how things go against the Trojans.

-Of the five true freshmen who have gotten offensive or defensive snaps for the Badgers, three of them ranked inside last year's Top247: defensive lineman Dillan Johnson (No. 162), offensive tackle Kevin Heywood (50) and running back Dilin Jones (139).
+Of the five true freshmen who have gotten offensive or defensive snaps for the Badgers, three of them ranked inside last year's Top247: offensive tackle Kevin Heywood (No. 50), running back Dilin Jones (139) and defensive lineman Dillan Johnson (162).
 The other two, cornerback Xavier Lucas and running back Darrion Dupree, may have been three-star recruits but they too were considered massive wins for Wisconsin in a 2024 recruiting class that finished ranked No. 23 overall by 247Sports (the Badgers' current 2025 class ranks 27th).

 Records for past four Wisconsin coaches through 17 games

-The sample size is small, but all five youngsters look promising.
+The sample size is small, but all five of the true freshmen mentioned above have shinned to some degree in limited action.
 The same goes for the sophomore- and redshirt-freshman class, which finds itself in a similar holding pattern.
-Tucker Ashcraft, who leads the team's tight ends in snaps this season, is in line to pick up his first career start at USC this weekend.
-However, outside of Ashcraft, the rest of the group is listed as backups on the depth chart.
-That includes wide receiver Trech Kekahuna, who provided a pair of chunk plays in last year's bowl game against LSU.
+Tucker Ashcraft, who leads the team's tight ends in snaps this season, is in line to pick up his first career start at USC this weekend while wide receiver Trech Kekahuna is another second-year pass catcher that looks primed to eventually make an impact.

 A tale of two reclassifications at Alabama